Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 G-Code can be described with AB, BC, AC code.
 The orientation is described by two angles.
 The calculation of the jacobian matrix is with 5 rows, 3 for position and 2 for the angles.
 Segmentation is calculated by interpolation of the angles.

-An alternative is to use G-Code with IJK tool vectors.
-Internally it is converted to the AB, BC, AC angles.
+An alternative is to use G-Code with IJK tool vectors, which can be used with G0/G1.

+There is a singularity, e.g. in AC mode for A at 0 degrees.
+This angle must be avoided, because at 0 degrees the C axis "wants" to rotate by 180 degrees instantly for specific movements, which is not possible (infinite velocity).
+Often, the choosen solution is to A remain in the negative degree range.

 # Orientation 4 axis palletized robot
 Through parallelogram construction of the arms, the endpoint always stays in one plane, often horizontal and the assembled tool is installed vertical.
 3 Axes define the position and the fourth axis rotates around the vertical Z axis.
 The jacobian matrix has 4 rows, 3 for positon and one for the Z angle.